lua-cookbook/lua-cookbook/src/book/en_US/04-coroutines.md

 there are at most two branches at each note.
 The end nodes are often called _leaves_ because they have no branches.

-A recursive function for printing all the values s easy to write
+A recursive function for printing all the values is easy to write

     function traverse(t)
         if t.left then traverse(t.left) end